bbauska/Anti-Project2025/anti.md

 applied for producing abortion, or for any indecent or immoral purpose…”.
 It also provides for harsh
-sentences: anyone who violates the Act shall be “imprisoned not more than five years, or both, for the first such offense, and shall be fined under this title or imprisoned not more than ten years, or both, for each such offense thereafter.”
+sentences: anyone who violates the Act shall be “imprisoned not more than five years, or both, for the first such offense, and shall be fined under this title or imprisoned not more than ten years, or both, for each such offense thereafter.”</p>

-Project 2025 calls for using the Department of Justice to combat the “radical liberal agenda” by instead, “[placing a high priority on reforming the DOJ and its culture to align the department with its core purposes and advance the national interest.”
+<p>Project 2025 calls for using the Department of Justice to combat the “radical liberal agenda” by
+instead, “[placing a high priority on reforming the DOJ and its culture to align the department with its core purposes and advance the national interest.”
 Specifically, it states that the “Civil Rights Division should spend its first year under the next Administration using the full force of federal